Rochdale railway station: Metrolink

 Proposals to link Rochdale to a light rail system were put forward in the 1980s, but remained unfunded until the 2000s.
 Plans to extend Greater Manchester's Metrolink light rail network to Rochdale were part expansion project Phase 3A, began in 2009.
 Under these plans, most of the Oldham Loop line was converted to light rail operation.
 Northern Rail services via Oldham ceased in October 2009, when the line closed to allow this conversion work to start.
 The Metrolink stop at Rochdale Railway Station opened to passengers on 28 February 2013.
 Trams now pass over the main Caldervale line on a flyover before descending to street level, en route to the new stop at the front of the main line station.

 A further phase of the project (Phase 3B) proposed the addition of a Metrolink branch via the old branch line via Oldham Central and the extension of the northern end of the line via a line to Rochdale Town Centre.
 Following the rejection of the Greater Manchester Transport Innovation Fund in a referendum in 2008, Phase 3B of the project was in doubt until new funding from national and local government enabled the project to go ahead.
 These extensions were completed through to Oldham in January 2014 and the extension to the centre of Rochdale was completed in late March 2014.

 Services

 National Rail Services

+As of May 2025, the weekday off-peak timetable is as follows: